Skip navigation

 More than a half-dozen European-born players wore Ballesteros’ signature white-and-navy combination around Quail Hollow Club on the 15th anniversary of his death.
 Those players included Rory McIlroy, Justin Rose, Ludvig Åberg, Viktor Hovland and Kristoffer Reitan.

 Reitan, who finished T-2 two weeks ago in New Orleans, has been the one propelled the most by the color scheme so far.
-He sits inside the top 10 of the leaderboard, two shots off leader Matt McCarty at 3 under mid-way through his first round.
+He sits inside the top 10 of the leaderboard, three shots off leader Sungjae Im at 3 under with three holes left in his first round.

 Ballesteros, a five-time major winner, died May 7, 2011, in his native Spain at the age of 54.
 He’s credited with the resurgence in European golf, contributing to five Ryder Cup victories as a player and captain.